 1st Quarter Report on New Jersey Consumer Views

-The telephone survey of 838 randomly selected adults throughout New Jersey who participate in their households’ financial decisions was sponsored by Fairleigh Dickinson University’s Silberman College of Business and conducted by Fairleigh Dickinson’s PublicMind from March 30 through April 6.
-The survey has a margin of error of +/- 3.5% percentage points.
+The telephone survey of 800 randomly selected adult residents throughout New Jersey was sponsored by Fairleigh Dickinson University’s Silberman College of Business and conducted by PublicMind from March 24 through March 30 and has a margin of error of +/-3.5 percentage points.

 For more information, please call (973) 443-8661.